 Vision is an indispensable tool in modern industry.

-Allen Kiefer Gaetjens and Dean M. Warren, 193916
+Allen Kiefer Gaetjens and Dean M. Warren, 193916 lighting.

-The emergence of the factory system in the eighteenth century consolidated labor within a new building type and, as a corollary, intensified demand for artificial lighting.
 Buildings housing machinery and workers and dedicated to production have been known since antiquity, but they were few and limited in scope.
-Though a modern silk throwing mill was built in Derby in 1719, William Fairbairn, a multitalented Scottish civil engineer, held the view that as late as 1784 "there were no factories, properly so to speak."
-At that time, entrepreneurs began to exploit the steam engine, new supplies of cotton, and new building materials such as iron to assemble greater numbers of workers to operate centrally powered machinery to perform incremental tasks in a larger production process.
-The textile industry was the first to take broad advantage of the efficiencies introduced by factory production.
-The division of labor noted by Adam Smith, among others, dramatically increased production and lowered costs, spurring further innovations to meet the consequent rise in market demand.
+Though a modern silk throwing mill was built in Derby in 1719, William Fairbairn, a multi-talented Scottish civil engineer, held the view that as late as 1784 "there were no factories, properly so to speak."17 At that time, entrepreneurs began to exploit the steam engine, new supplies of cotton, and new building materials such as iron to assemble greater numbers of workers to operate centrally powered machinery to perform incremental tasks in a larger production process.
+The textile industry was the first to take broad advantage of the efficiencies introduced by factory production.18 The division of labor noted by Adam Smith, among others, dramatically increased production and lowered costs, spurring further innovations to meet the consequent rise in market demand.
 In assigning workers to a limited set of actions on specific machines, ever finer divisions of labor also ended up leading to evermore precise accommodations in the factory for physical-and visual-labor.